What is one tactical piece of advice for entrepreneurs that is contrary to popular wisdom?

 “As the father of three school age kids, I spend a disproportionate amount of my time on soccer fields and baseball/softball diamonds across northern Illinois.”

-Adam joined Pritzker Group Venture Capital in 2004 and primarily focuses on companies dedicated to bringing novel SaaS applications, marketplace-driven solutions or interactive health applications to market.
+Adam joined Pritzker Group Venture Capital in 2004 and invests in companies providing innovative SaaS applications and marketplace-driven solutions.
 Prior to joining Pritzker Group Venture Capital, Adam held various senior operating and business development roles at Sportvision (the world’s leader in technology-based enhancements for live sports programming, and a Pritzker Group portfolio company), helping the company grow from the “business plan” stage to eight figures in annual revenue.
-Prior to Sportvision, Adam worked at Berkshire Partners, a leading private equity investment firm with $11.5 billion of capital under management.
-His experience at Berkshire included investment evaluations and closed transactions in several industries, including business services, retail and manufacturing, in addition to significant work helping portfolio companies achieve their strategic objectives.
+Prior to Sportvision, Adam worked at Berkshire Partners, a leading private equity investment firm with $16.5 billion of capital under management.
 Before joining Berkshire, Adam worked as an investment banker for Alex Brown (now Deutsche Bank) and participated in a broad range of merger and acquisition and public equity transactions for mid-sized companies.